GhadeerMMQ/Are-We-Alone-in-Space-Exploring-NASA-s-Exoplanet-Data-with-Python/README.md

 ### Discovery Methods

 A horizontal bar chart was used to compare the most common exoplanet discovery methods.
+#### Exoplanet Detection Methods include

+* **Transit Photometry:** Detects periodic dips in a star’s brightness as a planet passes in front of it.
+It is highly sensitive to small, close-orbiting planets and can determine their size and density.
+Used by missions such as Kepler, TESS, and CHEOPS.

+* **Radial Velocity:** Detects the gravitational wobble a planet induces in its host star through Doppler shifts in the star’s spectrum.
+It is particularly effective for detecting massive, close-orbiting planets and led to the discovery of 51 Pegasi b in 1995.

+* **Imaging:*** Uses advanced telescopes and instruments to capture light from exoplanets and their surrounding systems.
+It can reveal planets by detecting their emitted or reflected light, particularly for large, young, and distant planets whose light can be separated from their host star.

+* **Timing Variations:** Detects gravitational interactions between planets by measuring changes in predictable events, such as planetary transits, stellar eclipses, or stellar pulses.
+These variations can reveal otherwise unseen planets.

+* **Orbital Brightness Modulation:** Detects periodic changes in a star system’s brightness caused by a planet’s orbit, including reflected light, thermal emission, and relativistic beaming.
+Unlike transit photometry, the planet does not need to pass in front of its star.
+*
 <img width="1031" height="547" alt="top 10 discovery methods" src="https://github.com/user-attachments/assets/25a6ee3f-b34a-40ee-ad0a-1567e6828b72" />